planttheidea/fast-stringify/README.md

 A tiny, [blazing fast](#benchmarks) stringifier that safely handles circular objects.

 The fastest way to stringify an object will always be the native `JSON.stringify`, but it does not support circular objects out of the box.
 If you need to stringify objects that have circular references, `fast-stringify` is there for you!
-It hsa a simple API to allow for several use-cases that `JSON.stringify` does not, and aims to be the most performant stringifier that handles circular references.
+It hsa a simple API to allow for several use-cases that `JSON.stringify` does not while also maintaining blazing fast performance compared to its peers.

 ## Table of contents